SuperOfficeDocs/superoffice-docs/docs/onsite/security/set-up-reverse-proxy-on-iis.md

 ![x][img20]

-Multiple site bindings enables multiple base addresses (enables the proxy to forward to multiple hosts).
+Multiple site bindings enable multiple base addresses (enables the proxy to forward to multiple hosts).

 ### Exposing just the external customer parts of Service to the Internet

-If you just want to expose the Customer center, Chat or Mailings to the Internet, then you may only expose `socrm.myorganization.com/service/scripts/customer.exe/fcgi`.
-In addition the static files need to be exposed as well.
-We do not have a strict categorization on which files need to be exposed and we do not see a security issue with exposing them, so our recommendation is to expose all static Service files (*/javascript*, */graphics*, and */css* with sub folders.
+If you just want to expose the Customer center, Chat, or Mailings to the Internet, then you may only expose `socrm.myorganization.com/service/scripts/customer.exe/fcgi`.
+In addition, the static files need to be exposed as well.
+We do not have a strict categorization on which files need to be exposed and we do not see a security issue with exposing them, so our recommendation is to expose all static Service files (*/javascript*, */graphics*, and */css* with sub-folders.
 These files are the static files we distribute through our installers and no customer-specific files are located in these folders.

 <!-- Referenced links -->
 [1]: deployment-scenarios.md